 For example, the original application was designed to utilize F1 or F5 keys for a particular function.

 The users have to click on F1 and F5 buttons rather than pressing the keyboard keys.
 Of course,

 keeping original developers involved

 Over the course of this project, the importance of the original COBOL developers became very clear.
-The testing phase (where most of the time/money was spent) went a lot more smooth when one the original developers got involved.
+The testing phase (where most of the time/money was spent) went a lot more smoothly when one of the original developers was involved.

-The knowledge of how the application is suppose to behave, the intention of a particular piece of code, and whether it is still being utilised, turned out to be extremely helpful.
+Knoweldge of how the application is supposed to behave, the intention of a particular piece of code, and whether it is still being utilised, turned out to be extremely helpful.

-"SoftwareMining Technologies" is a trademark of Software Modernization Technologies Ltd (UK).
+SoftwareMining is a trademark of Software Modernization Technologies Ltd (UK).